-Come and enjoy a range of exciting leisure activities that it offers for adventure-seekers of all ages and abilities
+Come and enjoy a range of exciting leisure activities for adventure-seekers of all ages.

 With up to six people in a raft, white water rafting is one of the most sociable activities available.
 Suitable for complete beginners and seasoned white water enthusiasts, the two hour coached sessions provide action-packed fun from start to finish.
 On Wednesday evenings and Sunday mornings, the level and speed of the water are lowered to accommodate younger children (aged 6+), so that the whole family can ride the rapids together.